jhroemer/jhroemer.github.io/blog/2023-06-23-fine-grained-reactivity.md

 }
 ```

-Fine, now we have a function that can store a value, keep track of dependencies, and to run a function for dependencies of the function.
-How do we use it then?
 The signal will be used together with functions that return jsx.
 This could be in a `render` function, or in this simple example; an effect.
 We can create an effect with the `createEffect` function, that creates a new observer (object with an execute function).
 The execute function is run once as part of the `createEffect` call, and pushes the observer into the context stack, runs the supplied function, and pops the observer off the stack again.

 At this point you might not really see how pieces fit together.
-So let's have a look at how they can be used together, with a semi-stupid example of an H1 element that changes it's text based on a few buttons:
+So let's have a look at how they can be used together, with a silly example of an H1 element that changes it's text based on a few buttons:

 ```javascript
 const [greet, setGreet] = createSignal('Hi')